JiscRDSS/rdss-external-api-spec/README.md

 ### Cross Origin Resource Sharing

 The API supports Cross Origin Resource Sharing (CORS) for AJAX requests from any origin.
-You can read the (CORS W3C Recommendation)[https://www.w3.org/TR/cors/], or (this intro)[https://code.google.com/archive/p/html5security/wikis/CrossOriginRequestSecurity.wiki] from the HTML 5 Security Guide.
+You can read the [CORS W3C Recommendation](https://www.w3.org/TR/cors/), or [this intro](https://code.google.com/archive/p/html5security/wikis/CrossOriginRequestSecurity.wiki) from the HTML 5 Security Guide.

 Here's a sample request sent from a browser hitting http://example.com: